Saji Koduvath, Advocate, Kottayam.

 But, in case of documents like sale deeds, gift deeds, mortgage deeds, if the apparently appearing inconsistency can be reconciled, the court will take that recourse.
 But, if the inconsistency is irreconcilable, the earlier or the subsequent part or specific clauses, the earlier part will prevail over the latter.
 (Uma Devi Nambiar v.
 T.C.
 Sidhan (2004) 2 SCC 321.)

-How to Subscribe ‘IndianLawLiveFree’?
-Click here – “How to Subscribe Free“
+How to Subscribe ‘IndianLawLive’?
+Click here – “How to Subscribe free “

 Book No, 1 – Civil Procedure Code